-Decentralization isn’t a meme Part 1
+Decentralization is not a meme: Part 1

 Many thanks to Cooper, Prasad, Rafal, Mahima, and Elias for the review.